Do you have 1 or more toothbrushes in your bathroom that look messy and are always in the way?

 - Fiddly – Some options feel more hassle than a convenience

-What makes a great toothbrush or head stand for one will not for another for some reason.
+What makes a great toothbrush or toothbrush head stand for one person might not work for another, for whatever reason.

-We welcome your feedback and insight on any other products you think we should consider for the list.
+I welcome your feedback and insight on any other products you think I should consider for the list.

-Leave a comment below, so that we can check it out and others can see your recommendations.
+Leave a comment below, so that I can check it out and others can see your recommendations.